fbpx

 Note: The file must be a GIF to open as editable layers.
 If the file isn’t visible when trying to open it, you may have an incorrectly saved GIF.
 Ensure the extension is .gif or re-save the file in the correct format before opening it in Photoshop.

+Once you open the file, the Layers Panel appears with several layers.
+These are the static images that make up the GIF.
 Before editing, open the Timeline Panel by going to Window > Timeline.
 This will enable you to see the frames and edit the GIF speed, which I explain further in the article.
+You will see the frames that create the GIF in the Timeline Panel at the bottom of the workspace.

-Once your GIF is open in Photoshop, you can edit all the frames at once.
+Once your GIF is open in Photoshop, you can edit all the frames simultaneously.
 Adding edits to a GIF is the same as modifying a static Photoshop file with layers.
 You can add as many adjustment layers as you’d like to the layer stack, and it will add the effects to all the layers/frames.

-When the top layer is selected, add the adjustment layer by going to the Adjustments Panel and clicking the Curves icon.
+First, select the top layer in the layer stack so that the adjustment is added to the top of the pile.
+When the top layer is selected, add the adjustment layer by going to the Adjustments Panel and clicking the Curves option.

 When you add the adjustment, the Properties Panel opens, where you can edit the adjustment layer.
 I will add contrast to the GIF by editing the Curves graph.
+You will see the changes made on the GIF layers.
+You can hide layers to see the effect applied to all the layers.

 If you want to make more changes, you can add more adjustment layers to the GIF.
-Follow the same method as you did for the first one.
-You can add the new adjustment above the Curves layers.
+Follow the same method as you did for the first one and keep adding the adjustment layers.
+In my case, I went to the Adjustments Panel and selected the Color Balance adjustment layer.
+I want the GIF to have a warmer feel, so I will increase the Reds and Yellows in the Midtones.

 When you export the GIF, you will see that the effects are added to all the layers, so you have a GIF with warmer tones and more contrast than the original.

-To add the edit, first select the layer you want to add the edit by clicking on it.
+If you only want to edit a single frame of the GIF, you just need to add a clipping mask when you make the edit.
+Select the layer you want to add the edit by clicking on it.
 I want to add an effect to the second frame, so I select Layer 2.
+I want to create an inverted effect, so I select the Invert Adjustment Layer.

 Once you add the effect, you will notice the edit is added to all the frames below the layer you initially selected.
 You can look at the Timeline Panel to see which frames were affected.

+You can repeat this process on as many layers as you want.
+You can see the edits added to the individual frames in the Timeline Panel.
 If you export the GIF, you will only see the edits you added to the individual frame(s).

 If you look underneath each frame in the Timeline Panel, you will see a number showing how long the frame will show before switching to the next frame.
 The time is shown in seconds, so currently, each frame will be visible for 0.2 seconds.